 Bringing a pet into your home is a great way to build your emotional attachment to your living space.
 While children flit in and out of the house, more so as they get older, your pets are there as constant companions.
 It has been repeatedly found that owning a pet improves your happiness and length of life.

-Pygmy goats, miniature horses, and pot belly pigs are tiny versions of familiar animals.
-They make great pets due to their calm natures, among other benefits.
-With miniature horses, for example, you will never have to worry about fleas in your home since their skin naturally repels fleas, they effectively keep your lawn mowed, and they don’t get very big; on average, they weigh between 55 and 80 pounds and are about 34 to 38 inches tall, or roughly 3 feet.
+2. Miniature horses – A benefit of miniature horses is that you will never have to worry about fleas in your home since their skin naturally repels fleas, they effectively keep your lawn mowed, and they don’t get very big; on average, they weigh between 55 and 80 pounds and are about 34 to 38 inches tall, or roughly 3 feet.

 Owning exotic pets, small or large, is a big responsibility and it’s a long term commitment.
 There are few veterinarians that can treat your pet, food and shelter may be expensive, or the animal needs specific or time consuming care.
 If the pet starts to become a problem, it isn’t easy to be rid of.
 Older animals come full of habits that the owners may not want to deal with.
 But, if you are prepared for it, owning an exotic pet is a very rewarding experience.